stratapp-ai/stratapp-ai.github.io/_blog/we-have-apps-for-revenue-finance-and-people-what-about-actually-running-the-company.md

 layout: blog
 title: we have apps for revenue, finance and people - what about actually running the company?
-sub_heading: Running a company as a business owner or CEO is tough going, not for the fainthearted.
+sub_heading: Running a company as a business owner or CEO is tough going, it's not for the fainthearted.
 video_id: ''
 banner_image: "/uploads/strategy-execution.PNG"
 alt_text: strategy execution - running a company